Financial Aid Overview

 Eligibility for Summer Term

+Financial Aid for the Summer term consists solely of any remaining funds from the preceding Fall and Spring terms.
+No additional aid is provided specifically for the Summer term.
 To maximize financial aid eligibility during the fall and spring semesters, you should be at least a half-time student in at least one summer session.
 Half-time means 6 units for undergraduate students and students in a teaching credential program or 5 units for graduate students.
 Information on summer aid eligibility is available on the Financial Aid and Scholarship website under “Aid for Summer Classes.”

 If you are an SDSU main campus student who is enrolled less than full-time and would like to take an SDSU Global Campus course, you may qualify for additional financial aid.
 Refer to the Current Students page from the SDSU Office of Financial Aid and Scholarships website.
 Note, you will need to submit a Concurrent Enrollment Agreement here.